Murder probe after man shot in disturbance near play area dies in hospital

 A 25-year-old man remains in serious condition in hospital while the other four men have been discharged.

-Police said the six men sustained injuries consistent with a variety of weapons.
+Police said the six men sustained injuries consistent with a variety of weapons being used.

 The 23-year-old man died on Sunday evening at Glasgow's Queen Elizabeth University Hospital.